yurimjeon1892/hydeout/index.md

 As a result of my research, I published two papers as the first author in RA-L and presented my work at IROS.

-I am currently employed as a postdoctoral researcher at Seoul National University.
-Here, my research focuses on developing a perception system for autonomous driving in off-road environments.
-I lead a project aimed at developing a perception module designed to estimate traversable spaces in off-road settings.
+I am a postdoctoral researcher at Seoul National University.
+I research a perception system for autonomous driving in off-road environments.
+Currently, I lead a project estimating traversable spaces in off-road environments.

-I also have experience as a deep learning engineer at an autonomous driving company, Thordrive.
-I specialized in developing deep learning-based multi-sensor object detection modules for autonomous vehicles.
-Furthermore, I collaborated with the MLOps team to establish and maintain an automated system for managing and operating the machine learning infrastructure that supports perception for autonomous driving.
+I have experience as a deep learning engineer at an autonomous driving company, Thordrive.
+I developed deep learning-based multi-sensor object detection modules for autonomous vehicles and established/maintained an automatic labeling system for a large-scale object detection dataset.

 I completed my M.S. and Ph.D. at the Vehicle Intelligence Laboratory at Seoul National University, Republic of Korea.
 Before that, I obtained my B.S. in the Department of Electrical and Computer Engineering at Seoul National University.